Information for Potential Accelerating Racial Justice 2014 Applicants

 How long does Accelerating Racial Justice last?

-Participants will know no later than June 6th whether they're accepted into ARJ and will be asked to complete a few short tasks in July and early August to prepare for the program.
-In September, participants will be asked to participate in an individually scheduled one-on-one meeting with an ARJ staff member for follow-up support.
+Participants will know no later than June 30th whether they're accepted into ARJ and will be asked to complete a few short tasks in July and early August to prepare for the program.
+In September, participants will be asked to participate in a follow-up evaluation of the program.

 Do I have to participate in all of the week?